meetecho/janus-gateway/README.md

 Janus WebRTC Gateway
 ====================

-Janus is an open source, general purpose, WebRTC gateway.
+Janus is an open source, general purpose, WebRTC gateway designed and developed by [Meetecho](http://www.meetecho.com).
 This version of the gateway can only be installed on Linux systems: next versions will take into account cross compilation on different environments.